AFO Orthotic Services

 The material of the sock is the preference of the client.

-Pre-made AFOs are often suitable for people with a simpler diagnosis.
+Pre-made AFOs are often suitable for people with a simpler presentation and a typical anatomy.

 Custom made AFOs are used for patients with a complex clinical presentation or unusual anatomy or if the Orthotist determines this will result in a better outcome.